VasileDurlesteanu/Angular-Diary-The-Complete-Guide-2021-Edition-/README.md

 # Angular-Diary-The-Complete-Guide-2021-Edition-
 # Maximilian Schwartzmuller course

+### 9th of August
+### Section 2: The Basics
+20. Creating Components with the CLI & Nesting Components
+21. Working with Component Templates
+22. Working with Component Styles
+23. Fully Understanding the Component Selector
+25. What is Databinding?
+26. String Interpolation
+27. Property Binding
+28. Property Binding vs String Interpolation

+### 9th of August
+### Section 32: Bonus: TypeScript Introduction (for Angular 2 Usage)
+459. Working with Interfaces
+460. Config.
+TS compiler
+461. Resources

 ### 6th of August
 ### Section 32: Bonus: TypeScript Introduction (for Angular 2 Usage)